 It was between the years of 1906 and 1910 that Basin’s population peaked at about 1500 people, and the town sported numerous businesses including a hardware store, drug store, a bank, bakery, three hotels, a newspaper, four boarding houses, livery stables, a blacksmith, a sawmill, a bathhouse, a brewery, three grocery stores, several brothels and 12 saloons.
 The town also sported several entertainment venues including a dance pavilion, a grandstand, a baseball diamond, and a playground; as well as several organizations, a union hall, and numerous churches.

-This brief boom, like others, would also be short lived and by 1911, the Katy and Hope Mines were shut down once again.
+This brief boom, like others, would also be short-lived and by 1911, the Katy and Hope Mines were shut down once again.

-Yet, the town had one last mining boom when the Hope-Katy mine complex was purchased by the Jib Consolidated Mining Company in 1919 and once again, mining began in earnest at the Hope-Katy and also the White Elephant Mine.
+Yet, the town had one last mining boom when the Hope-Katy mine complex was purchased by the Jib Consolidated Mining Company in 1919, and once again, mining began in earnest at the Hope-Katy and also the White Elephant Mine.
 Digging more deeply, the company produced some $1,700,000 in gold and by 1924, was the largest gold producer in Montana.
-But, by the following year, the operation was forced to close due to mismanagement and the properties were taken over by trustees and creditors.
+But, by the following year, the operation was forced to close due to mismanagement, and the properties were taken over by trustees and creditors.
 This signaled the end of Basin’s final mining boom.
-Since then, only small-scale mining and reworking of old mine dumps has occurred in the area.
+Since then, only small-scale mining and reworking of old mine dumps have occurred in the area.

 Today, Basin is a small community of just about 250 people that has gained a reputation as an artist’s refuge.
 In 1993, a group of professional artists created the Montana Artists Refuge in Basin which today sponsors several art events and supports local artists of all types, including painters, musicians, dancers, potters, writers, and more.
 But, the biggest draw in Basin is its radon mines, including the Merry Widow and Sunshine Mines, which are marketed today for their reputed health-giving benefits.

 Throughout the area signs of Basin’s prosperous mining days can be seen in abandoned mining equipment, closed mine portals, and the ruins of a smelter and ore concentrator.
-It’s tiny main street also boasts several historic buildings.
+Its tiny main street also boasts several historic buildings.

 Basin is located about halfway between Butte and Helena along Interstate 15 at Exit 156.